axuno/Volleyball-League/README.md

 <img src="https://raw.githubusercontent.com/axuno/Volleyball-League/master/logo-volleyball-league.png" width="100" alt="Logo">

-# Volleyball-League
+# Volleyball League

 ## What is it?
-The Volleyball League is a platform that brings everything necessary to organize and to run a league.
+Volleyball League is a platform that brings everything necessary to organize and to run a league.

-## What are the features?
+## Features

  * Indoor and beach leagues
  * Registration of teams